JessVarghese/work-day-scheduler/README.md

 ## Description

 The purpose of this application is to provide the user a way to keep track of events each work day.
-The calendar is set to the current day and uses colors to indicate whether each time is in the past(grey), present(green), or future(green).
+The calendar is set to the current day and uses colors to indicate whether each time is in the past(grey), present(red), or future(green).

 [Deployed application](https://jessvarghese.github.io/work-day-scheduler/).